 - A nail gun is used in an interrogation in The Punisher video game.
 You have the option of using it to kill the guy with driving the nails through his eyes.

-- The Hillbilly Horror Event for Killing Floor added Vlad the Impaler (Also known as Vlad 9000), a magazine fed, pistol grip, nail shotgun for the support specialist.
-The nails can ricochet and hit other specimens, which makes up for the terrible range
+- The Hillbilly Horror Event for Killing Floor added Vlad the Impaler (Also known as Vlad 9000), a magazine-fed nail shotgun for the support specialist.
+The nails can ricochet and hit other specimens, which makes up for the terrible range.
+The sequel makes it a weapon shared with the Berserker, in order to give the melee oriented class some ranged attack options to get rid of pesky trash mobs.
+The gun can be toggled between firing a small bundle of nails like a shotgun, or a single nail.

-- Nails in Blood Crusher 2 are a possible ammunition type.
+- Nails in BLOODCRUSHER II are a possible ammunition type.

 - The Saints Row series added this as a weapon skin in the fourth game for the submachine gun class weapons.
 The gun its used for has low damage and accuracy by default, but once fully upgraded it works more like an uzi and can fire lightning rounds!